Discover all the tax services we offer

-Understanding foreign pensions can be difficult, especially when you already have to navigate the often-complicated US taxation process while living abroad!
+Understanding foreign pensions can be difficult, especially when you already have to navigate the complicated US taxation process while living abroad.
 Whether you’re planning to retire overseas or move back to the US eventually, you should be aware of these facts regarding your foreign pension.

+Yes.
 Most foreign pension plans are subject to US taxation.
-To understand the differences between US pensions and their overseas counterparts, let’s take a look at the tax treatment applied to foreign pension plans:
+To understand the differences between US pensions and their overseas counterparts, let’s take a look at the tax treatment applied to foreign pension plans.

 Since foreign pensions aren’t qualified plans, employee contributions do not reduce the employee’s taxable US income.
 Similarly, employer contributions to a foreign pension fund increase the employee’s taxable income.